Psychology 100 Research Requirement

 11. Where do students find the designated psychological articles?

 Several articles are already on electronic reserve at the Hunter College Library.
 Go to http://hunter.docutek.com/eres, select “Electronic Reserve” and then view the reserve pages.
 From the pull-down menus, select “Instructor” and “Contains”.
 Then type in the instructor’s name-- “Baboolall”—and click on “Search”.
 Select your course number.
 When the copyright agreement box appears, type in the password—baboolall100 (using no spaces or capital letters), then click “Accept”.
-Pick any one of the articles; for each article you read and come to room 737B Hunter North and complete the short quiz, you receive one hour worth of research credit.
+Pick any one of the articles; after reading article contact the administrator via email at email@example.com, a link will be sent to you and once you complete the short quiz with a passing grade, you will receive one hour worth of research credit.

 12. When are quizzes administered?

-Quizzes on the psychological articles are administered during the Research Pool administrator’s (Mr. Baboolall) office hours.
+Quizzes on the psychological articles are administered during the Research Pool administrator’s (Mr. Baboolall) office hours or you can email him and he will send you a link to take the quiz.
 Please see the general announcement or check the schedule posted on his office door, room 737B Hunter North.

 14. What should students do if they experience problems with any aspect of the research requirement?
 All problems that you experience with the research requirement should be taken to the Research Participant Pool Administrator, Naitram Baboolall, in Rm.
-737B HN (212-772-5612 firstname.lastname@example.org , or the Research Pool Faculty Supervisor, Professor Rebecca Huselid (Rm 737 HN, e-mail: email@example.com (212-772-5561)).
+737B HN (212-772-5612 firstname.lastname@example.org , or the Research Pool Faculty Supervisor, Professor Tracey Revenson (Rm 1201E, e-mail: Tr227@hunter.cuny.edu(212-396-6769)).
 We will do everything we can to help you fulfill your requirement.
 Please do not take problems to your Psychology 100 instructors, the Psychology Department Chairperson, or the Psychology Department secretaries—only the above administrators can provide assistance on this matter.